oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 We need to consider that, if we're not inside a game, we'll get a ConnectionError exception.
 To avoid this hardware interrupt, we catch the exception and keep making requests to the endpoint until something useful comes in.

-I've chosen **RabbitMQ message queues** a very simple and efficient solution to store our results into a queue.
+For this, I've chosen **RabbitMQ message queues** a very simple and efficient solution to store our results into a queue.
 This ensures the following:
 - Accessing and consuming the data present in the queues from any IP address, not only localhost
 - Message order is guaranteed, should we ever need to make a time series visualization of our predictions.
 Therefore, we declare our message queues.